 Infrastructure as Code (IaC) Security Definition

-Infrastructure as code security is the embedding of consistent, scalable cloud security coverage that helps to detect misconfiguration in code early in the development life cycle to prevent vulnerabilities at runtime.
+Infrastructure as code security is the embedding of consistent, scalable cloud security coverage that helps to detect misconfiguration in code early in the software development life cycle to prevent vulnerabilities at runtime.
 It enables organizations to enforce security measures in IaC templates throughout their life cycle, be it in code repositories, continuous integration/continuous delivery (CI/CD) tools, or as early as the developer IDE.

 IaC security should: